Arts and Literature Collections

 How to access the collections

-These collections are all kept in a closed access store and for some of the material it may be necessary to arrange an appointment to look at these items.
+These collections are all kept in a closed access store in the Library of Birmingham and for some of the material it may be necessary to arrange an appointment to look at these items.
 More information is provided on the relevant collection page.

 You can use the online Library Catalogue to help you locate material.
 Some items published before 1973 or that are in the Collections may not be listed in the online catalogue.